AdvReal: Physical Adversarial Patch Generation Framework for Security Evaluation of Object Detection Systems: Discussion

-The results reveals that the vulnerability of object detectors to physical adversarial patches varies considerably across different architectures.
-Single-stage detectors such as YOLOv11 and YOLOv12 are more to adversarial manipulation, while the earlier YOLOv8 version demonstrates higher robustness (Tab.~\ref{compare} and Fig.~\ref{confusion}).
-Two-stage detectors like Faster R-CNN exhibit greater resistance to physical attacks, likely due to its huge model parameters and intermediate region proposal mechanism that helps filter out adversarial cues~\cite{ren2016fasterrcnnrealtimeobject}.
+The results reveal that the vulnerability of object detectors to physical adversarial patches varies considerably across different architectures.
+Single-stage detectors such as YOLOv11 and YOLOv12 are more susceptible to adversarial manipulation, while the earlier YOLOv8 version demonstrates higher robustness (Tab.~\ref{compare} and Fig.~\ref{confusion}).
+Two-stage detectors like Faster R-CNN exhibit greater resistance to physical attacks, likely due to their larger number of parameters and the presence of an intermediate region proposal mechanism that helps filter out adversarial cues~\cite{ren2016fasterrcnnrealtimeobject}.
 Meanwhile, transformer-based models such as D-DETR show even stronger robustness under multi-view conditions, maintaining stable performance across varying viewpoints (Fig.~\ref{angle}).

+The differences in adversarial vulnerability can be explained by the architectural nature of the detectors.
+One-stage models like YOLOv2 and YOLOv3 lack intermediate proposal filtering mechanisms and generate dense predictions directly from feature maps, making them especially sensitive to localized perturbations such as adversarial patches~\cite{im2022adversarial}.
+In contrast, two-stage detectors (e.g., Faster R-CNN) use a region proposal network to first identify high-confidence candidate regions, which acts as a form of internal filtering that helps suppress adversarial noise~\cite{wang2020adversarial}.
+Transformer-based detectors (e.g., D-DETR) employ global self-attention mechanisms that further dilute the effect of spatially localized patches~\cite{shao2021adversarial}.
+These structural differences account for the ASR variations reported in Tab.~\ref{compare} and offer valuable insight for designing security-aware detectors in AVs.

 In the context of autonomous driving, image perception systems must strike a balance between real-time processing and resilience to adversarial threats.
 The experiments indicate that adversarial patches can significantly redirect the detector's attention away from semantically meaningful regions, resulting in missed detections (Fig.~\ref{phy_cloud} and Fig.~\ref{phy_vis}).
 To mitigate these risks, we recommend reinforcing the structural robustness of detection models.
-Multi-stage and transformer-based architectures exhibit stronger spatial awareness and adversarial resistance.
-Moreover, detection heads should be equipped with mechanisms such as attention stabilization or feature denoising modules to counteract patch-induced interference.
-In summary, the development of safety-aware detectors requires not only stronger model architectures but also defense strategies grounded in real-world adversarial behavior.
+Architectures with multi-stage processing and transformer-based designs demonstrate stronger spatial contextual modeling and higher resistance to adversarial interference.
+Moreover, detection heads should be equipped with mechanisms such as attention stabilization modules or feature-level denoising blocks to counteract patch-induced interference.
+In summary, the development of security-aware detectors requires not only stronger model architectures but also defense strategies informed by empirical adversarial behavior in realistic environments.